GoogleCloudPlatform/community/tutorials/cleaning-up-at-scale/index.md

 You can also see the Cloud Function execution results, including the name of the deleted instance, by viewing the Cloud Function logs from the
 [**Cloud Functions** page](https://pantheon.corp.google.com/functions/list) in the Cloud Console.

-## Clean up
+## Shut down resources used in the tutorial

-Now that you have tested the automated cleanup, you can either [delete the entire project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#shutting_down_projects) or delete the individual resources that you created to prevent further billing for them on your account.
+Now that you have tested the automated cleanup of VM instances, you can either [delete the entire project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#shutting_down_projects) or delete the individual resources that you created to prevent further billing for them on your account.